Bitotetpk20/LocalServerDrop/README.md

-## Why Use LocalServerDrop?
+## Why LocalServerDrop?

-- **Privacy First**: No cloud services, everything stays on your network.
+- **Privacy First**: No cloud services, everything stays on your private network.
-- **Simple Setup**: No configuration required, works out of the box.
+- **Simple Setup**: No configuration required, install and use.
-- **Cross-Device Compatible**: Access from any device with a web browser or run the application which is also multiplatform (Electron)
+- **Cross-Device Compatible**: Access from any device with a web browser or run the application which is also multiplatform (Electron).
 - **Fast**: Local network speeds should be blazing fast, much MUCH faster than any online provider.
-- **Professional UI**: Modern design that's pleasant to use.
 - **Secure**: Only users with the admin token can delete files, ensuring unauthorized users cannot remove shared content.
 IPC handlers and correct filepath resolution make it much safer than most other available solutions that usually offer little to no security.
 - **Developer Friendly**: Clean codebase for easy modification.